Sometimes you think everything’s been taken care of.

 “I don’t know.
 I got on my bike this morning and — big surprise — the chain was broken.
 It was fine when I got home from school yesterday.”

-“I guess the chain’s the weak point on a bike.”
+“I guess the chain’s one of the weak points on a bike.”

 “Okay,” Mike’s dad said, “We’re getting close to Las Lomas High.
 Where should I drop you off?”